Olivki/kanon.xml/src/main/kotlin/README.md

 Attributes, much like Elements, can be created at the root level and inside of an element, though the latter is more common.

 Something to keep in mind when working with attributes is that they're *not* appended onto the element in the order they were added, but rather in alphabetical order, as per the XML Specification.

+It is recommended to always put the attributes as the first thing of whatever you're doing, be it at the root level or element level.
+This is because attributes are right next to the actual element in the XML output, so it's good practice to mimic this in the DSL.

 ```kotlin
     xml("root") {